-While I admire the fact that they get you reading Russian so quickly I do think that some English translations would have been helpful from time to time as otherwise you can get a bit bogged down slowly translating each section every time.
+While I admire the fact that they get you reading Russian so quickly, I do think that some English translations would have been helpful from time to time as otherwise you can get a bit bogged down slowly translating each section every time.

-Instead, it is up to the teacher to take us through the table, reading each word out loud for us to hear how it’s pronounced before going on to translate it into English so that we can actually follow what’s going on.
+Instead, it is up to the teacher to take us through the table, reading each word out aloud for us to hear how it’s pronounced before going on to translate it into English so that we can actually follow what’s going on.

 Although it’s very useful hearing the explanations about the various grammar points, it does get a bit tedious as the class basically amounts to the teacher reading through a PDF with us.

-This is where we finally get to hear our first conversations in Russian and we should now be able to understand them all as we have already gone through all of the vocabulary and grammar used in them.
+This is where we finally get to hear our first conversations in Russian, and we should now be able to understand them all as we have already gone through all of the vocabulary and grammar used in them.

 After we listen to the dialogues and try and understand what is going on in them, we again return to the main video where our teacher then explains various grammar points that arise in them as well as the cultural context in which they take place.

-All in all, it takes another twenty minutes to go through the eight dialogues and the teacher really does give a thorough analysis of absolutely everything.
+All in all, it takes another twenty minutes to go through the eight dialogues, and the teacher really does give a thorough analysis of absolutely everything.
 While I appreciated just how in-depth she was in terms of explaining the words, phrases and grammar points, it again wasn’t the most riveting thing ever.

 The last part of the lesson consists of another twenty-minute video entitled ‘Exercises’ in which, well, you do various exercises.

-These include a fill in the missing words exercise, an exercise where you change the phrases and conjugate some verbs, a fill-in dialogue where you answer with words that could be appropriate and a missing letters exercise.
+These include a fill-in-the-missing-words exercise, an exercise where you change the phrases and conjugate some verbs, a fill-in dialogue where you answer with words that could be appropriate and a missing letters exercise.